bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

     because of its awesome
     [inheritance feature](http://jinja.pocoo.org/docs/dev/templates/#template-inheritance).
-    With Jinja2, you can create a base template consisting of the general skelton HTML you want your pages/posts to have.
-You can import your CSS and set up your header, footer, columms, divs, everything.
+    With Jinja2, you can create a base template consisting of the general skeleton HTML you want your pages/posts to have.
+You can import your CSS and set up your header, footer, columns, divs, everything.
 Then, to add your content, just follow the
     [super simple](http://jinja.pocoo.org/docs/dev/templates/#child-template)
     syntax for inheritance.
 There's a lot more to Jinja than this, but we're